Blakletter/springboot-microservices/README.md

   - HttpStatus:`201 (CREATED)`
   - Type:`ResponseEntity<Void>`

-## /createdata (If not data is passed, default data is written for you)
+## /createdata (If no data is passed, default data is written for you)

 - Method:`POST`
 - Headers: